YohannTisserand/CV/README.md

 2010 - 2013</br>
 *Internet provider IT*</br>
-Understanding and solving customer's internet issue was my daily activity.
-Empathy helped me sometimes, I owe that guy.
+Understanding and solving customer's internet issues were my daily activity.
+Demonstrate empathy was critical.

 2007 - 2009</br>
 *Administrative Assistant*</br>
-I was a human liar detector.
-Literaly.
+I was a human lie detector.
+Literally.
+Our company was tyred specialised, I was in charge of our carrier daily report across the country and I had to report to my final client why the goods haven't been delivered in time.
+A strong logical was necessary.

 2001 - 2007</br>
 *Commando soldier*</br>
 Enrolled in the French Air Force.
-High sense of righteousness and rigor required.
+A high sense of righteousness and rigour required.